-Sandra Narayanan, MD, FAHA, FANA, is a vascular and interventional neurologist and is an Associate Professor in the Departments of Neurosurgery and Neurology at Wayne State University School of Medicine, where she has taught since 2009.
-She directs the neuroendovascular programs at Detroit Medical Center and Beaumont Hospitals-Dearborn/Taylor/Wayne/Trenton.
-She graduated from the six-year Honors Program in Medicine at the University of Miami Leonard M. Miller School of Medicine and completed a neurology residency at University of Miami/Jackson Memorial Hospital, a vascular neurology fellowship at Massachusetts General Hospital, and a three-year fellowship in diagnostic and interventional neuroradiology at Emory University Hospital.
+Dr. Narayanan is a vascular and interventional neurologist at University of Pittsburgh Medical Center since October 2019.
+She graduated from the six-year Honors Program in Medicine at the University of Miami Leonard M. Miller School of Medicine in 2001.
+She completed neurology residency at University of Miami/Jackson Memorial Hospital in 2005, a vascular neurology fellowship at Massachusetts General Hospital in 2006, and a three-year fellowship in diagnostic and interventional neuroradiology at Emory University Hospital in 2009.

 Before joining UPMC, Dr. Narayanan practiced for over a decade at Wayne State University School of Medicine, where she was an Associate Professor in the Departments of Neurology and Neurosurgery and Director of the Neuroendovascular Programs at Detroit Medical Center and Beaumont Hospitals-Dearborn/Taylor/Wayne/Trenton.
 She is passionate about teaching fellows, residents, and medical students, as well as allied health professionals and lay audiences.